Have you ever tried to assemble IKEA furniture without the instruction manual?

 - What resources are required to complete this project?

-The problem is, people are often eager to dive into working on a project without doing the required reading and preparation first.
-Your project plan needs to be organized, readable and engaging enough to hold the attention of your team.
+The problem is, people dive into writing a project plan without understanding its purpose, the importance of its various sections, or doing any required reading and preparation first.
+Your project plan needs to be organized, focused, readable and engaging enough to hold the attention of your team.

 Not sure where to start?
 This guide will offer you tips for designing an engaging project plan–along with a bunch of creative project plan templates that you can use.